top of page

 Agnès Varda in "Mur murs", 1980 min.1.50

 Once out there, the artwork ceases to be singular and is associated to a style, a meaning and an intention, to an artist’s profile and a collective of people who have different needs but nonetheless something to express.
-In times where anything is art and anyone is an artist, the city becomes a public workshop in which anonymous creations prevail.
-Pseudo-street artists not only compete with official channels in the streets of Barcelona, but also with a sea of visual stimulus from various emitters, observable on different supports, from stickers on pipes, job postings on lampposts, tags on road signs, to sprayed words and sentences on floors, walls or any urban furniture, without forgetting all the visual marks on shops’ corrugated metal doors and building’s front doors.
+In times where anything is art and anyone is an artist, the city becomes a hybrid semiotic space and a public workshop in which anonymous creations prevail.
+Pseudo-street artists not only compete with official channels in the streets of Barcelona, but also with a sea of visual stimuli from various emitters, observable on different supports, from stickers on pipes, job postings on lampposts, tags on road signs, to sprayed words and sentences on floors, walls, doors, or any urban furniture.

-With the proliferation of posters, tags or graffiti, walls are progressively abandoned to a form of anarchism that neighbours see becoming sources of transgressive information.
-If these walls possess a certain value, whether material or immaterial, these visual marks may be considered a deplorable rather than aesthetic result, but their persistent existence could also mean that no one really care about the wall.
+With the proliferation of posters, tags or graffiti, walls are progressively abandoned to a form of anarchism, seen by some neighbours as sources of transgressive information and vandalism.
+If these walls possess a certain value, whether material or immaterial, these visual marks may be considered a deplorable rather than an aesthetic result, but their persistent existence could also mean that no one really cares about the wall.
 Some streets are completely submerged by their incessant duplication causing metamorphosis in essence, a sense of insecurity in the worst case or underground creativity in the best.
-In these places, the aesthetic monotony provoked by the repetition of the same visual shapes may be broken by street masterpieces that may have the power to affiliate people in taste.
+In these places, the aesthetic repetitiveness of the same visual shapes may be broken by street masterpieces that may have the power to affiliate people in taste.
 In these cases, their authors truly deserve to be called street artists.

 door 2.jpg